Jan's Consulting, Counseling & Chaplaincy Services LLC

 Understanding and Compassion - for how we got to where we are now

 Forgive ourselves for holding onto negative judgments against ourself and others.
+(An audio is further down the page.)

 To encourage and support ourself, rather than criticize ourself, especially when we make a mistake.